 Margeaux Weston is a neurodivergent author and editor.

 As an author, she creates nonfiction stories for young readers, including two in the A Day That Changed America series: The March on Washington and Brown v.
-Board of Education (Capstone Press), and 20th Century African American History for Kids (Rockridge Press).
+Board of Education (Capstone Press), 20th Century African American History for Kids (Rockridge Press) and the upcoming The Story of Fannie Lou Hamer (Rockridge Press).
 Margeaux is represented by Eric Smith of PS Literary.

 Click on the options below for more information.